tarantool/doc/doc/concepts/replication/supervised_failover.rst

 To configure a cluster to work with an external failover coordinator, follow the steps below:

-1. (Optional) If you need to run :ref:`several failover coordinators <supervised_failover_overview_choose_coordinator>` to increase fault tolerance, set up an etcd-based configuration storage as described in :ref:`configuration_etcd`.
+1. (Optional) If you need to run :ref:`several failover coordinators <supervised_failover_overview_choose_coordinator>` to increase fault tolerance, set up an etcd-based configuration storage, as described in :ref:`configuration_etcd`.

 2. Set the :ref:`replication.failover <configuration_reference_replication_failover>` option to ``supervised``: